Reading-eScience-Centre/coverage-jsapi/CoverageCollection.md

 ### .paging

-If defined, a [`CoverageCollectionPaging`](CoverageCollectionPaging.md) object, in which case the collection is paged and remaining coverages may be loaded via that object.
+If defined, a [`CoverageCollectionPaging`](CoverageCollectionPaging.md) object, in which case the collection is paged and the current page corresponds to this `CoverageCollection` object.
+Remaining coverages may be loaded via methods of the [`CoverageCollectionPaging`](CoverageCollectionPaging.md) object.

 ## CoverageCollection methods